DhruvinV/Intro-to-AI/README.md

-Some fun games implemented by me for CSC384-Introduction to Artificial Intelligence.
-Uses Various Algorithm which are implemeted using
+My implementation for CSC384-Introduction to Artificial Intelligence assignments.
-Artificial Intelligence: A Modern Approach
+The repo includes Berkley AI Pacman projects and solutions to some constraint satisfaction problems.